AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md

 For each savings plan, you must select hourly spend commitment.
 Resource usage within your commitment is billed based on the savings plan unit price.
 Any resource usage beyond your commitment is billed at the regular pay-as-you-go unit price.

-You can purchase a desired savings plan on the[Savings Plan](https://common-buy-intl.alibabacloud.com/?commodityCode=savingplan_common_public_intl#/buy) page or purchase a recommended savings plan on the[Recommended](https://usercenter2-intl.aliyun.com/resource/spn/recommend) page.
+You can purchase a desired savings plan on the [Savings Plan](https://common-buy-intl.alibabacloud.com/?commodityCode=savingplan_common_public_intl#/buy) page or purchase a recommended savings plan on the [Recommended](https://usercenter2-intl.aliyun.com/resource/spn/recommend) page.

 ## Savings plan types